techbrett/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 You need to have Power BI Desktop installed.
 You can install and use the free version from the [Microsoft Windows Store](https://aka.ms/pbidesktopstore).

 > [!IMPORTANT]
 > Power BI Desktop is updated and released on a monthly basis, incorporating customer feedback and new features.
-Only the most recent version of Power BI Desktop is supported; customers who contact support for Power BI Desktop will be asked to upgrade to the most recent version.
+Only the most recent version of Power BI Desktop is supported.
+Customers who contact support for Power BI Desktop are asked to upgrade to the most recent version.
 You can get the most recent version of Power BI Desktop from the [Windows Store](https://aka.ms/pbidesktopstore), or as a single executable containing all supported languages that you [download](https://www.microsoft.com/download/details.aspx?id=58494) and install on your computer.

 ### Power BI Service